Cognitive-behavioral therapy exercises for anxiety is a popular and effective therapeutic approach to help you manage your symptoms.

 The abused tends to minimize their self-worth and overlook their abuser’s imperfections ultimately.
 This distortion leads to wrong decision making, eventually leading to high anxiety levels.

 6. Personalization: Personalization occurs when an individual holds themselves unreasonably responsible for the occurrence of an unpleasant event.
-They may believe that it is either something they have done or have not done that has led to the happening of the event.
+They may believe that it is either something they have done or have not done that has led to the event’s happening.

 E.g., A woman may think that she had a horrible day because she walked out of the front door instead of using the back door.